tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LP-06-Ins_Git_CLI.md

   ![git-branch-results](Images/git-branch-results.png)

-Make sure every student was able to successfully clone a repo, add file to the repo, commit the changes, and then push the changes to Github all from the command line.
+Make sure every student was able to successfully clone a repo, add files to the repo, commit the changes, and then push the changes to Github all from the command line.